 Feature count in assessment layer feature type

-Number of libraries within a 10-minute walk to a school
+Number of libraries in a 10-minute walk to a school

 The following dashboard displays a primary chart for a land-use polygon design layer.
 The secondary chart shows a summary of an assessment layer beneath those land-use features.